Program Application FAQs

 Is my filmed content/project too scary/weird/experimental?

-The Education Forum is designed to provide information, tools, and connections for Washington State directors and producers working in longform, live action narrative feature film and episodic formats.
+The Education Forum is designed to provide information, tools, and connections for Washington State directors and producers working in both narrative and documentary feature film and episodic formats.
 All genres are welcome (except erotic material, as defined in RCW 9.68.050).

 I am not sure if my identity/experience qualifies as historically underrepresented.
 Am I eligible for this program?